Small Sewing Room Layout Ideas

 #6.
 Dress Form

-If you make clothes, you will want to have a dress form for fittings, measurements, and design.
+If you sew clothing, a dress form can be helpful for fittings, measurements, and working through design ideas.

 Where to Put It: